Hawking radiation from a hot NUT-Kerr-Newman-Kasuya-Anti-de Sitter black hole: Charged spin half particle emission from the hot NUT-Kerr-Newman-Kasuya-Anti-de Sitter black hole

 where C is a complex constant of integration.
 Here, the $+$ sign represents the outgoing particle away from the black hole, whereas the $-$ sign represents the incoming particle towards the black hole.
-The integral of eqn. (\ref{int}) has only one pole at the event horizon $r_{h}$.
+The integral of \ref{int} has only one pole at the event horizon $r_{h}$.
 Thus, the imaginary part of $\mathcal {R_\pm }$ is obtained as

 where $\omega_{0}=-\frac{q Q r_h \left(a^2 (\Xi +1)+n^2\right)+a J \Xi ^2 r_h^2+a J n^2 \Xi ^2+q Q r_h^3}{\Xi \left(r_h^2+n^2\right) \left(a^2+r_h^2+n^2\right)}$.
-The imaginary part of the action (\ref{action}) yields the imaginary part of the radial wave expression.
-Using the classical limit, the probability, $\Gamma$ of crossing the event horizon in each direction is proportional to
+The imaginary part of the action \ref{action} yields the imaginary part of the radial wave expression.
+Using the classical limit, the probability, $\Gamma$, of crossing the event horizon in each direction is proportional to

-Since any incoming particle crossing the event horizons has a $100\%$ chance of entering the black hole, the probability of going from outside to inside the horizon will be equal to 1.
-This is true only when $ImR_{-}=-Im(C)$.
-Thus, the probability of a particle tunneling from inside to outside the horizon will be given by
+Since any incoming particle that crosses the event horizon has a 100\% chance of entering the black hole, the probability of a particle transitioning from outside to inside the horizon is equal to 1.
+This holds true only when $ \text{Im}(R_{-}) = -\text{Im}(C)$.
+Therefore, the probability of a particle tunneling from inside to outside the horizon is given by:

 It is assumed that the radiation is not purely thermal.
 It is known while employing the WKB approximation that the tunneling rate is related to the energy and the Hawking temperature of the relative particle as $\Gamma\propto e^{-\frac{\Delta\omega}{T}}$.
 If $\Delta\omega<0$ is the energy of the emitted particle, then the energy of the outgoing particle must be $-\Delta\omega$ due to the energy conservation.
-Thus, the probability of tunneling particle across the event horizon will be read as $\Gamma\propto e^{\frac{\Delta\omega}{T}}=e^{\frac{\omega-\omega_{0}}{T}}$.
+Thus, the probability of tunneling particle across the event horizon will read as $\Gamma\propto e^{\frac{\Delta\omega}{T}}=e^{\frac{\omega-\omega_{0}}{T}}$.
 Subsequently, the Hawking radiation denoted by $T_h$ is obtained as